 Omnichannel strategies are a unique challenge for every company as it is not a “1, 2, 3” execution that gives you the ultimate result.
-Many studies show that over the past years omnichannel solutions create a full spectrum of serving your customers with what they want and what they need.
+Many studies show that omnichannel solutions create a full spectrum for serving your customers with what they want and what they need.

 Decathlon has several serious goals and milestones when it comes to sustainability.
 In 2018 their carbon intensity on products sold was 2,5%.